Psychology

 PSY 240 [WI] Abnormal Psychology 3.0 Credits

-Offers advanced course in the general study of personality.
-Focuses on the way our society defines, explains, and handles behavior perceived as deviant and "normal."
-Requires field trip.
-This is a writing intensive course.
+In this course, the scientific study of mental illnesses will be reviewed.
+There will be a focus on the way our society defines, explains, and handles behavior perceived as deviant and "normal.".

 Repeat Status: Not repeatable for credit